 The Center welcomes anyone willing to give back.
 “There are spots available for sewers and non-sewers,” Fiber Arts Department Head Eric Jackson added. “ We need people who can cut a pattern, help in assembly, as well as sew a simple straight line.”
-Because space is limited, interested volunteers are asked to sign-up before Saturday, November 16th in order to reserve a spot.
+Because space is limited, interested volunteers are asked to sign-up by Friday, December 6th in order to reserve a spot.

 For more Fiber Dept & Dress a Girl event information call 707-938-4626 x3.